 They’re by boutique Goulburn Valley winery Somerset Crossing, which specialises in hand-picked single-vineyard drops, made on a 26-acre property covered with vines planted in 1969.

 The flagons launched in late March, just as coronavirus took over the country.
-But as cases spike again across the state, and more of us opt to stay in, now might be a good time to replenish your quarantine wine stocks.
+But now might be a good time to replenish your quarantine wine stocks.

 One flagon is equivalent to about 2.5 standard wine bottles – that’s around 13 glasses.
 At $20, the fiano is already a bargain bulk buy, but you can also get two for $38.
 That works out to less than $1.50 a glass.